Feeling Cold Often: Root Causes and Support Strategies

 Inflammatory Markers

-To detect possible inflammation, I recommend testing for high sensitive quantification of C-reactive protein (Hs-CRP), a protein that can measure general inflammation levels.
+To detect possible inflammation, I recommend testing for highly sensitive quantification of C-reactive protein (Hs-CRP), a protein that can measure general inflammation levels.
 Your Hs-CRP should be under 1.0.
 If it is over 1.0, there is an inflammatory issue going on in the body.

-Homocysteine is an amino acid that at high levels have been associated with B12 and folate deficiencies.
+Homocysteine is an amino acid that at high levels has been associated with B12 and folate deficiencies.
 Your homocysteine levels should be between 6-9 umol/L. If homocysteine is above 9 umol/L it is a sign of poor methylation, and this can be a major factor in the development of infertility.

 The erythrocyte sedimentation rate (ESR) is a common hematology test to look for inflammation It refers to the rate at which your red blood cells in anticoagulated whole blood go down in a standardized tube over a period of one hour.
 Anything over 20 mm/hr is a sign of significant inflammation and optimal results should be under 10 mm/hr.